sword0x00/CPTS-cheatsheet/README.md

 # Uses CrackMapExec to discover users (--users) in a target Windows domain from a Linux-based host.
 crackmapexec smb 172.16.5.5 --users
 OR
-# crackmapexec to check the valid credintails
+# crackmapexec to check the valid credintails for  Domain User Enumeration
 sudo crackmapexec smb 172.16.5.5 -u htb-student -p Academy_student_AD! --users

 # Uses ldapsearch to discover users in a target Windows doman, then filters the output using grep to show only the sAMAccountName from a Linux-based host.